Jeet-047/fusion_reid_tracker/README.md

 - **Detection:** YOLOv8 finds all persons in each frame (class 0 only, with confidence threshold).
 - **Preprocessing:** Each detected person is cropped, resized, and normalized.
 - **Embedding:** Crops are passed through FusionReID (ResNet50 + ViT) to get robust embeddings.
-- **Matching:** Embeddings are compared to a memory bank using cosine similarity.
-If below the matching threshold, the ID is matched; otherwise, a new ID is assigned.
+- **Tracking & Re-ID:** Deep SORT uses your embeddings and motion to assign consistent IDs, using the Hungarian algorithm and memory averaging.
-- **Tracking:** IDs are updated and drawn on the output frame.
+- **Visualization:** IDs and boxes are drawn on the output frame.

 ---